In this article:

 👉 Review: Zeolite clinoptilolite as feed additive in veterinary medicine

-→ Comprehensive review on the use of zeolite in animal feed.
+→ Comprehensive review on the use of zeolite in animal feeding.
 According to studies, clinoptilolite can:

 – bind harmful substances in the intestine